1. 1880

 5. 1892

-Following the death of Dr J. Westby Gibson, £20 is sent to Mrs Gibson in Melbourne to help support her family.
+Following the death of Dr J. Westby Gibson, £20 is sent to Mrs Gibson to help her join family in Melbourne, Australia.

 6. 1914–1918